 Well … yes and no. Once you get past the living part, where follicles are connected to nerves and muscles, where those cells are reaching into the scalp for nourishment and growth, yeah, after that it’s pretty much done for.
-But because hair exists both in a living and dead state, it’s important to follow up your shampoo with a moisturizing conditioner.
-Conditioners help keep the scalp healthy by preventing dryness that can lead to flaky dandruff.
-They also keep the “dead” shaft of your hair looking glossy and healthy by preventing split ends.
-Here are our picks for conditioners that will keep your mop looking happy and healthy — dead or alive.
+But because hair exists both in a living and dead state, it’s important to follow up your shampoo with a hydrating conditioner, which helps keep the scalp healthy by preventing dryness that can lead to flaky dandruff.
+They reintroduce moisturize post-wash and helps reduce frizz and split ends so you can prolong the time before your next barber visit just a little bit more.

 Things to Consider

 Like suit measurements and skincare regimens, the best conditioner for you won’t necessarily be the same as someone else’s.
 With that being said, the most effective conditioners tend to share a baseline of powerful ingredients that work wonders for keeping your hair and scalp in tip-top shape.